 Investigations of analogical retrieval have produced surprising and illuminating results.
 It has become clear that the kinds of similarity that govern memory access are quite different from the kinds that govern mapping once two cases are present.
-The pattern of results suggests the fascinating generalization that similarity-based memory access is a stupider, more surface driven, less structurally sensitive process than analogical mapping (Gentner, Rattermann & Forbus, 1993; Holyoak & Koh, 1987; Keane, 1988).
-In our research we explicitly model the analogical reminding process by adding retrieval processes to SME in a system called MAC/FAC (Many Are Called/ but Few Are Chosen) (Forbus, Gentner & Law, 1995).
+The pattern of results suggests the fascinating generalization that similarity-based memory access is a stupider, more surface driven, less structurally sensitive process than analogical mapping (Holyoak and Koh 1987, Keane 1988, Gentner et al. 1993).
+In our research we explicitly model the analogical reminding process by adding retrieval processes to SME in a system called MAC/FAC (many are called / but few are chosen)

-Thagard, Holyoak, Nelson, & Gochfeld's (1990) ARCS model represents the corresponding extension to ACME.
+(Forbus et al. 1995).
+The ARCS model of Thagard et al. (1990) represents the corresponding extension to ACME.
 Thus by decomposing analogical processing into modules, we gain the ability to create accounts which capture both perceptual and conceptual phenomena.

 The second omission is learning.
 Copycat has no way to store an analogical inference, nor to derive an abstract schema that represents the common system (in SME's terms, the interpretation of the analogy, or mapping).
-For those interested in capturing analogy's central role in learning, such a modeling decision is infelicitous to say the least, although Hofstadter's approach can be defended as a complementary take on the uses of analogy.
+For those interested in capturing analogy's central role in learning, such a modelling decision is infelicitous to say the least, although Hofstadter's approach can be defended as a complementary take on the uses of analogy.
 A central goal in our research with SME is to capture long-term learning via analogy.
-We have proposed three specific mechanisms by which domain representations are changed as a result of carrying out an analogy: schema abstraction, inference projection, and re-representation (Gentner et al, in press).
+Three specific mechanisms have been proposed by which domain representations are changed as a result of carrying out an analogy: schema abstraction, inference projection, and re-representation (Gentner et al. 1997).
 The fluid and incremental view of representation embodied in Copycat cannot capture analogy's role in learning.

-The holistic view of processing taken by Hofstadter's group obscures the multiplicity of processes that must be modeled to capture analogy in action.
+The holistic view of processing taken by Hofstadter's group obscures the multiplicity of processes that must be modelled to capture analogy in action.
 This can lead to misunderstandings.
-In their description of SME, CFH state [p196] that ". . .the SME program is said to discover an analogy between an atom and the solar system."
-We do not know who "said" this, but it certainly was not said by us.
-By our account, discovering an analogy requires spontaneously retrieving one of the analogs as well as carrying out the mapping.
+In their description of SME, Chalmers et al. state that '... the SME program is said to discover an analogy between an atom and the solar system' (Chalmers et al., 1992, p.
+196).
+We do not know who "said" this but it certainly was not said by us.
+By our account, discovering an analogy requires spontaneously retrieving one of the analogues as well as carrying out the mapping.
 But this attack is instructive, for it underscores Hofstadter's failure to take seriously the distinction between a model of analogical mapping and a model of the full discovery process.